Mauroboto/Api-REST-Simple/README.md

-BABEL: cli, preset/env, core and polyfill. together they allows you to write the newest JavaScript code, enlabling browser compatibilty with every "older" web browser, I just used the command "BUILD", which re write the entire code into older JavaScript code, and deploys it at a new folder called DIST.
+BABEL: cli, preset/env, core and polyfill. together they allow you to write the newest JavaScript code, enabling browser compatibilty with every "older" web browser, I just used the command "BUILD", which re write the entire code into an older JavaScript code, and deploys it at a new folder called DIST (you can pick whatever name you desire).

-MONGODB: Instead of using Mongoose, I decided to use this modulo for doing my CRUD, just because I need to practice my knowledge.
+MONGODB: Instead of using Mongoose, I decided to use this module for doing my CRUD, just because I need to practice my knowledge.